 Since there isn’t really anything to do (unfortunately, the beach close to our place is not that nice), we just keep walking along the water.
 Eventually, we find two guys willing (well, actually forced by one of their mothers) to drive us to the East Coast of Nusa Penida.
 Driving a scooter on Nusa Penida can be very dangerous, so only do it if you’re really comfortable and a safe driver.

-There is actually a blog post coming up about what to do on Nusa Penida very soon so I won’t go into detail about all the different sights.
+There is actually a blog post about what to do on Nusa Penida, so I won’t go into detail about all the different sights.

 East Coast of Nusa Penida

 Our first drive leads us to Diamond Beach.
 We have some amazing views along the way and this is probably one of my favorite scooter drives ever.
+Definitely my favorite scooter drive of my ten days of traveling Bali!
 The descent to the beach is quite the challenge as you can see down below.
 We also have to climb some rocks in order to get to the beach.
 I actually still got marks from the scratches I got there (1 ½ months later!).
 It is definitely worth it though.
 Even the two boys start enjoying the trip.

 We also go down to Atuh Beach which is right next to Diamond Beach.
 It’s nice but I find Diamond Beach to be nicer.

-Our next day on Nusa Penida is dedicated to exploring the West Coast.
+Our next day on Nusa Penida, we explore the West Coast.
 After some stops – where our driver gives us loads of free food – we drive to Kelingking Beach.
 The drive there is very bumpy and is probably way more comfortable (yet dangerous if you’re not a local!) to drive with a scooter.
 The walk down is more of a climb and we don’t go all the way down to the beach because we want to make Angel’s Billabong in time for low tide since then is the only time it’s safe to swim in it.

 Our last stop of the day is Crystal Bay Beach where we spend all afternoon.
 I do some yoga on the beach, go for a swim and have a nap.
 We also stay at Crystal Bay Beach for sunset and dinner.